Global Design

 Induce to act, from path to experience, everything has to be created

-The notion of a journey is important for creating an experience and initiating new habits.
+The notion of a journey is important to create an experience and initiate new habits.

 Every user must be able to use it at any time of day, without explanation.